Oftentimes you don’t even realize you’re blocking your own present blessings by holding on to everything so tightly.

 Forgive yourself for the bad decisions you’ve made in the past, for the times you lacked understanding, for the choices that accidentally hurt others and yourself.
 Forgive yourself, for being young and reckless.
 These are all vital lessons.
 And what matters most right now is your willingness to grow from them.

-4. A burning desire to control the uncontrollable.
+4. The desire to control the uncontrollable.

 Be selective with your energy today.
 If you can fix a problem, fix it.
 If you can’t, then accept it and change your thoughts about it.
 Whatever you do, don’t attempt to invest more energy than you have, tripping over something behind you or something that only exists inside your head.
 Truth be told, some of the most powerful moments in life happen when you find the courage to let go of what can’t be changed.
 Because when you are no longer able to change a situation, you are challenged to change yourself — to grow beyond the unchangeable.
 And that changes everything.